julietaumpierrez/documents-photoholmes/src/photoholmes/cli/README.md

 Try downloading the exif-as-language weights using:
 ```
-photholmes download_weights exif_as_language
+photholmes download_weights focal
 ```
-This will create a folder `weights/` if it doesn't exist yet, inside it you will find the `exif_as_language` folder with the weights inside.
+This will create a folder `weights/` if it doesn't exist yet, inside it you will find the `focal` folder with the weights inside.
 If you want to download the weights to a custom folder, simply add the weights folder option:
 ```
-photoholmes download_weights exif_as_language --weights-folder custom_weights
+photoholmes download_weights focal --weights-folder custom_weights
 ```

 ## Adapt weights

 For some methods, the photoholmes team decided to remove or rename some layers when adding the methods to the library, so we provide the scripts to make those changes to the original weights.
-We include this in case a new version a re-train of the model is published, making adapting and runnig the method with the new weights a breeze.
+We include this in case a new version or a re-train of the model is published, making adapting and runnig the method with the new weights a breeze.

-Currently, we only include an adaptation for the exif as language weights, were we remove some of the leftover clip layers.
+Currently, we only include an adaptation for the _exif as a language_ weights, were we remove some of the leftover clip layers.
 Check the command out by running:
 ```
 photoholmes adapt_weights --help